Treatment for Panic Attacks

 Freud created the connection between the panic attacks without any obvious reason and phobic panic attacks triggered by certain objects or situations.

-In his clinical observation Freud emphasized the relevance of unconscious conflicts and the role of psychoanalysis to uncover its source.
+In his clinical observation, Freud emphasised the relevance of unconscious conflicts and the role of psychoanalysis to uncover their source.

 Freud’s Description of Panic Attacks

-“I append here a list which includes only those forms of anxiety attack which are known to me:
+“I append here a list that includes only those forms of anxiety attack that are known to me:

 • Disturbances of the heart action, such as palpitation.